 MODERATOR, DISCUSSION LEADER & INTERVIEWER

 Katty Kay has interviewed scores of political dignitaries and business leaders for her news broadcasts and at top live events.
 The skills, grace and humor she brings to the live stage as a panel moderator, discussion leader and interviewer help create memorable experience for the audience.

 Why Book Katty Kay?

-Katty Kay is co-author (with Claire Shipman) of two New York Times bestsellers.
-Her latest, The Confidence Code: The Science and Art of Self-Assurance---What Women Should Know, inspires women to understand that confidence – the lynchpin of success – is a choice.
+About Katty’s books: her latest, The Confidence Code for Girls: Taking Risks, Messing Up, and Becoming Your Amazingly Imperfect, Totally Powerful Self, was released in April, 2018 and debuted at the #1 spot on The New York Times bestseller list.
+The empowering, entertaining guide gives girls the essential yet elusive code to becoming bold, brave, and fearless.
+The Confidence Code: The Science and Art of Self-Assurance---What Women Should Know, inspires women to understand that confidence – the lynchpin of success – is a choice.
 She shows ways to break out of comfort zones and take risks that pay off.
 In her first book, Womenomics: Write Your Own Rules for Success, she examined the workplace revolution and inspired women to take control, dream big and discover a different way of weaving work into their lives – and in the process create more profitable companies with happier and more productive employees.

 On the fun side, Katty had the distinction of being immortalized in pop culture in 2018 when her name was the answer to a question on the Jeopardy game show.
 In the same week, she was portrayed in a skit on the legendary Saturday Night Live show which satirized a moment from MSNBC’s Morning Joe program.

 Katty Kay settled in Washington, DC in the mid-90s where she lives with her husband, four children, two cats, and a dog.